This post may contain affiliate links. We may earn a small commission from purchases made through them, at no additional cost to you.

 Your basic DIY epoxy can withstand low amounts of heat, but anything between 20°C to 90°C (68 -195 Fahrenheit) will begin to cause a change in the molecular structure and the epoxy will soften and cause distortion.
 This means the epoxy will become something like rubber and lose its hard glass-like texture.
 For example, it is best to use a potholder on your epoxy surfaces in the kitchen to prohibit this from happening.

-The high heat epoxy, on the other hand, is specially formulated to withstand temperatures up to 315 °C (600° F), depending on the manufacturer and product.
+High heat epoxy, on the other hand, is specially formulated to withstand temperatures up to 315 °C (600° F), depending on the manufacturer and product.
 These types of epoxy products have added fillers like quarts or can be reinforced with things like titanium, which enables the epoxy to withstand high temperatures.

 Recommendation for High Temp Epoxy: Stone Coat Epoxy